-GivePulse is the new Academic Service-Learning platform where students can find, sign up for, and report service hours connected to their course work.
+GivePulse is the new Academic Service-Learning (AS-L) platform where students can find, sign up for, and report service hours connected to their course work.
 We are excited for this user friendly nature and practicality of this new system.
 Please see these videos below on how to get started, as well as, the steps to sign up for and report your service hours.

 How to access StJohns.GivePulse.com, please click here.